-There are two types of voluntary liquidation: members voluntary liquidation (MVL) and creditors voluntary liquidation (CVL).
+There are two types of voluntary Liquidation; a members voluntary liquidation (MVL) and a creditors voluntary liquidation (CVL).
 A companies solvency determines which voluntary liquidation procedure is used for a voluntary winding up.

 - A members voluntary liquidation may be used where the directors / owners believe the company is solvent (a solvent liquidation).